 \section{The SOC problem as RL formulation}

-In this section we present how the stochastic optimal control problem can be formulated as a reinforcement learning problem.
-First, we show how a MDP for the stochastic control problem can be defined.
-By doing this we can construct a RL environment based on the time-discretized stochastic optimal control problem.
-Second, we are going to compare the optimization approaches for both problems and argue that both formulations have a large overlap.
-Third, we discuss how an already presented method for the SOC problem can be categorized as a reinforcement learning algorithm.
-Last, we introduce a family of RL algorithms which are designed to deal with environments like our stochastic optimal control problem.
+In this section we show how the importance sampling SOC problem can be formulated as a reinforcement learning problem.
+First we show how to define an MDP for the stochastic control problem.
+This allows us to construct an RL environment based on the time-discretised stochastic optimal control problem.
+Then we compare the optimization approaches for both problems and argue that both formulations have a large overlap.
+After that we discuss how a previously presented method for the SOC problem can be categorised as a reinforcement learning algorithm.
+Finally we present a family of RL algorithms designed to deal with environments such as our stochastic optimal control problem.